mmiller1br/mm_projects/proj00_homelab_minirack/README.md

 Because it's a live project, it's always open to new add-ons.
 For example:

 - router is still not here: it's physically in another room
 - top of the rack: still missing something to close it (lid).
+DONE
-- FAN: not sure if a fan to push hot air from inside the rack to the top, or to the back of the rack
+- FAN: not sure if a fan to push hot air from inside the rack to the top, or to the back of the rack DONE
-- temperature/humidity display
+- temperature/humidity display - DONE

+Comments: the top of the rack is actually a FAN low, pushing all hot air from inside the rack to the top of the rack.
+This is actually a real solution used in some datacenters using the concept that hot air goes UP, and you place a fan blowing the hot air upwards.
+For the display with TEMP/HUMID, check out my proj11, where I created a solution using ESP32 running SNMP to monitor all these information from my rack.